-At UpGlo, we are encouraging our immigrant and refugee professional job seekers to keep going despite a slowing economy.
-The most secure jobs right now are in the professional sphere, and companies are still hiring.
-But where does one start?
-This guide from our Employment Team can help point you in the right direction.
+The economy has slowed down due to coronavirus, but we at Upwardly Global are encouraging our immigrant and refugee job seekers to keep going.
+The logic is simple: The most secure jobs right now are in the professional sphere, and companies are still hiring.
+But where does one even start?
+Read on!

 Get the job search support you need.

 Searching and applying for jobs is hard even in the best of times.
 Luckily, Upwardly Global has a range of free options for immigrant and refugee professionals looking for help: